primefaces/primefaces/docs/11_0_0/components/panelgrid.md

              styleClass="customPanelGrid">
 ```

+Note: This documentation refers to version 2.0.0 of PrimeFlex.

 ## Responsive Style, StyleClass, and ID
 PanelGrid offers responsive support using `layout="flex"` for PrimeFlex or `layout="grid"` for Grid CSS and
  a non-responsive layout using `layout="tabular"`.
 Flex and Grid layout wraps components in a DIV and grid layout